edabezek/HangfireApp/README.md

 Persistent storage saves the job state, we also have a job retries.
 This feature helps make sure our jobs finish executing even if they run into a transient exception or if the dedicated application pool crashes.
 If a job fails, Hangfire will try to run it again as soon as possible.

+## Security

+Since the dashboard may expose very sensitive data like method names, parameter values, email-ids, it is highly important that we secure/restrict this endpoint.
+Hangfire, out of the box makes the dashboard secure by allowing only local requests.
+We can change this by implementing  of
+IDashboardAuthorizationFilter.

 ## Components